Gbertaz/NonBlockingDallas/README.md

 # Callbacks

- The library is callback driven: *onIntervalElapsed* is invoked every time the timer interval is elapsed, *onTemperatureChange* is invoked only when the temperature changes.
+The library is callback driven: *onIntervalElapsed* is invoked **every time** the timer interval is elapsed, *onTemperatureChange* is invoked **only when the temperature value changes** between two sensor readings.
 Both of them provide the temperature, a bool value which indicates wether the readout is valid and the sensor index from 0 to 14.

 ```
 void onIntervalElapsed(void(*callback)(float temperature, bool valid, int deviceIndex)) {